East Wind Community

 East Wind Community is an intentional community located in the Missouri Ozarks.
 Founded in 1974, it is a secular and democratic community in which members hold all community assets in common.
-Each member is also given food, shelter, clothing, medical care, education, and a monthly stipend.
+Each member is also given food, shelter, clothing, medical care, education, and a modest monthly stipend.
 All major decisions are made by direct democratic processes with managers for various positions being elected annually.